apache/arrow/docs/source/developers/python.rst

          -DARROW_WITH_ZLIB=ON ^
          -DARROW_WITH_ZSTD=ON ^
          ..
-   $ cmake --build . --target INSTALL --config Release
+   $ cmake --build . --target install --config Release
    $ popd

 Now, we can build pyarrow: